Ngonal/IT-Portfolio/Layer 5 - Application/README.md

 # Layer 5 - Application

 ## Overview
 The Application Layer (Layer 5) is the closest layer to the end user, serving as the interface between user-facing software and the underlying network stack.
 It encodes, formats, and presents data in a human-readable or application-usable structure—for example, rendering HTML/CSS in a browser, negotiating encryption via TLS, or resolving domain names via DNS.
 This layer enables end-user interaction with network resources through protocols that abstract the complexities of data transmission.
-This section covers essential infrastructure services that enable network usability and management.

 # Labs
 <div align="center">